 Using the movements of an autonomous vehicle to check passenger health

 Iprova has created an invention that allows an autonomous vehicle to carry out health checks on its passengers.
 The advanced sensors which are built into an autonomous vehicle allow the motion of the vehicle to be controlled in a precise and predictable way as it travels.
 By controlling small variations in its motion, the vehicle can generate different forces that can be used to carry out various human health checks.
 The invention can be used to assess a passenger’s balance and core stability, or evaluate the body’s response to known stimuli.
-This will help passengers to conveniently check various aspects of their health by harnessing the motion of the vehicle itself.
+This will help passengers to conveniently check various aspects of their health by harnessing the motion of the vehicle itself, and potentially enable diagnostic features in autonomous vehicles which might be used to identify the early symptoms of conditions such as multiple sclerosis, Parkinson’s disease or diabetes.

 Our customer asked for inventions in the area of intelligent image analysis and classification to help drive value-added features for the next generation of medical scanners.
 Members of the customer’s research, business and Intellectual Property teams reviewed our inventions carefully.
 They then selected inventions to file patents on, with a view to gaining a unique and differentiated offering for their next generation of products.